 This is a testing designated position (TDP) under the Department of the Interior Drug-Free Workplace Program.

 Incumbent is subject to medical examination and must pass the work capacity test for arduous positions.

-May require a valid state driver's license to operate light vehicles and 4X4s.
+May require a valid state driver's license and have the ability to operate light vehicles and 4X4s.